History of artificial neural networks: Multi-layer learning

-Group method of data handling, a method to train arbitrarily deep neural networks was published by Alexey Ivakhnenko and Lapa in 1967, which they regarded as a form of polynomial regression, or a generalization of Rosenblatt's perceptron.
-A 1971 paper described a deep network with eight layers trained by this method.
+Group method of data handling, a method to train arbitrarily deep neural networks, was published by Alexey Ivakhnenko and Valentin Lapa in 1965; they regarded it as a form of polynomial regression or a generalisation of Rosenblatt's perceptron.
+A 1971 paper described a deep network with the equivalent of eight layers trained by this method.

 The first deep learning multilayer perceptron trained by stochastic gradient descent was published in 1967 by Shun'ichi Amari.
-In computer experiments conducted by Amari's student Saito, a five layer MLP with two modifiable layers learned internal representations to classify non-linearily separable pattern classes.
+According to Amari, in computer experiments conducted by his student Saito, a five layer MLP with two modifiable layers learned internal representations to classify non-linearly separable pattern classes.
 Subsequent developments in hardware and hyperparameter tunings have made end-to-end stochastic gradient descent the currently dominant training technique.